Key Ingredient to Family Yurt Trip: What’s Missing

 They’re growing up.

-NOTE: See my original story about our annual family ski trip to these Boise National Forest backcountry yurts, “Snowstorms, Skinny Skis, Yurts, and a Family Tradition,” which includes more photos, a video, and trip-planning information.
+NOTE: See all of my stories about our annual family ski trips to these Boise National Forest backcountry yurts, which include more photos, a video, and trip-planning information.

 THIS TRIP IS GOOD FOR anyone capable of cross-country skiing or snowshoeing two or three miles and several hundred feet uphill on groomed trails, including families with young children.
 Some members of the group must be capable of carrying a heavy pack, because you have to bring in all of your food and some other supplies, including propane canisters for the cooking stove and lanterns.